Classical music in Scotland

 Classical music in Scotland is all art music in the Western European classical tradition, between its introduction in the eighteenth century until the present day.
 The development of a distinct tradition of art music in Scotland was limited by the impact of the Scottish Reformation on ecclesiastical music from the sixteenth century.
 Concerts, largely composed of "Scottish airs", developed in the seventeenth century and classical instruments were introduced to the country.
-Music in Edinburgh prospered through the patronage of figures including the merchant Sir John Clerk of Penicuik.
+Music in Edinburgh prospered through the patronage of figures including Sir John Clerk of Penicuik.
 The Italian style of classical music was probably first brought to Scotland by the cellist and composer Lorenzo Bocchi, who travelled to Scotland in the 1720s.
 The Musical Society of Edinburgh was incorporated in 1728.
 Several Italian musicians were active in the capital in this period and there are several known Scottish composers in the classical style, including Thomas Erskine, 6th Earl of Kellie, the first Scot known to have produced a symphony.

 In the mid-eighteenth century a group of Scottish composers including James Oswald and William McGibbon created the "Scots drawing room style", taking primarily Lowland Scottish tunes and making them acceptable to a middle class audience.
 In the 1790s Robert Burns embarked on an attempt to produce a corpus of Scottish national song contributing about a third of the songs of the Scots Musical Museum.
 Burns also collaborated with George Thomson in A Select Collection of Original Scottish Airs, which adapted Scottish folk songs with "classical" arrangements.
 However, Burns' championing of Scottish music may have prevented the establishment of a tradition of European concert music in Scotland, which faltered towards the end of the eighteenth century.